These are germ cell tumours. There are two main types (these account for 80% of all tumours)

 Prostatitis can have an effect.
 A swollen prostate will close off the ejaculatory duct, which can then result in inflammation of vas deferens and epididymus.

-Could also be caused by mumps
+Could also be caused by mumps, aneurysm or stone.

 The spermatic cord twists, and moves the testes up and makes it lie on its side, and high up.
 Will also be red and swollen.
 Epidiymitis will have a very similar appearance.